triton-lang/triton/README.md

   Loop strength reduction is known to cause up to 10% performance changes for certain kernels with register pressure.
 - `TRITON_ALWAYS_COMPILE=1` forces to compile kernels regardless of cache hit.
+- `MLIR_ENABLE_TIMING` dumps the timing information for each MLIR pass.
+- `LLVM_ENABLE_TIMING` dumps the timing information for each LLVM pass.

 # Changelog